-Non-slip coatings, particularly those for resin flooring present a fractional increase in cost of the flooring system.
+Non-slip coatings, particularly those for resin flooring present a fractional increase in the cost of the flooring system.
 The particles themselves are mixed into the flooring substrate and applied as an additional coating.

 How durable is the non-slip finish?

 This depends on use and type of flooring system, but excluding very excessive, heavy duty wear, a good non-slip surface can withstand frequent footfall, power cleaning, forklift truck movement and moderate impact.
 One of the benefits of a resin flooring system is that regions suffering from excessive wear can be easily repaired and refurbished.
-These systems are also possess excellent chemical resistance, structural integrity and wear-resistance.
+These systems also possess excellent chemical resistance, structural integrity and wear-resistance.